phalcon-orphanage/docs/en/installation.md

 This will generate the best possible code for that chipset but will likely break the compiled object on older chipsets.

 ### Shared Hosting
 Running your application on shared hosting might restrict you in installing Phalcon, especially if you do not have root access.
-Some web hosting control panels luckly have Phalcon support.
+Some web hosting control panels luckily have Phalcon support.

 #### cPanel & WHM
 cPanel & WHM support Phalcon using Easy Apache 4 (EA4).
 You can install Phalcon by enabling the [module][cpanel-phalcon] in Easy Apache 4 (EA4).